-Scarface is a 1983 film directed by Brian De Palma and written by Oliver Stone.
-That combination alone is Crazy Awesome.
+Scarface is a 1983 film directed by Brian De Palma, written by Oliver Stone and starring the great Al Pacino.
 It is a loose remake of the 1932 film of the same name directed by Howard Hawks and written by Ben Hecht (both of whom the film is dedicated to).
-That movie is itself loosely based on the life of Alphonse Gabriel "Al" Capone.Scarface centers on Antonio "Tony" Montana, played by the great Al Pacino.
+That movie is itself loosely based on the life of Alphonse Gabriel "Al" Capone.Scarface centers on Antonio "Tony" Montana (Pacino).
 Tony is a Cuban refugee deported to Miami during the Mariel Boatlift of 1980, during which Fidel Castro sent off not only the relatives of Cuban-Americans abroad, but also the dregs of his jails.
 After arriving in America, Tony gets his green card by killing a former Castro official who tortured several people to death, including the brother of a Miami drug cartel boss named Frank Lopez.Tony and his buddy Manolo "Manny" Ribera take on a job for Frank's right-hand man Omar Suarez, which involves dealing with Colombian drug dealers.
 The job goes straight to hell, and in a memorably violent scene, Tony is forced to watch as another friend is killed with a chainsaw.
 Manny rescues Tony and they kill the dealers, getting away with both the money and the cocaine.Tony and Manny, having proven themselves in Lopez's eyes, go to work for him.
 Tony meets Elvira, Frank's mistress, and starts getting eyes for her himself.
 He starts to develop aspirations for taking over Frank's business, and gets the chance to move up in the ranks when he meets Bolivian drug kingpin Alejandro Sosa, who fills him with dreams of greater things and also has Suarez executed for being a police informant.
 Tony's new way of handling things causes a falling-out with Frank, who sends a corrupt cop to intimidate him and a couple of hitmen to kill him.
 Tony kills the hitmen and escapes.
 Tony and Manny confront Lopez and the corrupt cop in Lopez's conference room and kill them both.With Lopez gone, Tony wastes no time in skyrocketing right to the top of Miami's drug trade.
 He's got it all — money, power, and a beautiful wife in Elvira.
 But not everything is well and good in Tony's new kingdom.
 His success has attracted the attention of law enforcement, his family wants nothing to do with him, and he's becoming increasingly addicted to his own product, which feeds an ever-increasing paranoia that alienates everyone around him, which culminates in him gunning down Manny after catching him with Tony's sister Gina, whom Manny had married just prior and who Tony is very protective of.
 The protectiveness is so extreme it carries incestuous overtones — an element inspired by the earlier movie.Tony's world comes crashing down when he gets caught in a major sting operation.
 Forced to assist in a hit orchestrated by Sosa to get his name cleared, Tony has a change of heart after seeing the target's wife and children get into the car to be destroyed and kills the hitman rather than kill innocents.Sosa responds by sending an army of assassins to take Tony and his operation down.
 They besiege Tony's opulent mansion and kill everyone in it, including Gina.
 With no way out, Tony decides to go out with all guns blazing, and in a furious final stand preceded by the most famous quote of the movie, he blows away a score of Sosa's assassins with an M-16 and an M-203 grenade launcher before they finally take him down for good.Scarface's graphic violence and language drew controversy and was panned by most critics, but has since developed a cult following and become an influential popular work.
 It was especially influential on Hip Hop culture.In 2006, two spinoff video games were released, based on the premise that Tony managed to kill all of the attackers in the movie-ending shootout and escape with nothing left.
 The first, The World Is Yours, allows players to control Tony in sandbox-style gameplay as he seeks to rebuild his reputation and empire.
 It culminates in a visit to Bolivia where Sosa gets his comeuppance.
 The second, Money.
 Power.
-Respect., is a Turn-Based Strategy game where players make strategic decisions and command groups of minions.
+Respect., is a Turn Based Strategy game where players make strategic decisions and command groups of minions.
 An unconnected comic series, Scarred for Life, follows the premise that Tony survived the supposedly-fatal shots.Check the character sheet.
+And Trivia page.

 Say Hello to my list of tropes!